 While Carbonite Backup offers many features, it is not the sole backup solution on the market.
-There are other solutions that provide the same benefits of Carbonite as well as additional features for almost half the cost.
+Other solutions provide the same benefits of Carbonite and additional features for almost half the cost.
 Syncrify is a comprehensible, easily configurable, and incredibly secure backup solution that protects against ransomware and gives you direct access to your data.

 The table below shows how the two backup solutions compare.